• Skip to primary navigation

 Discover how to price your work effectively and increase your chances of securing writing jobs.

 freelance pricing strategiesDetermining the best freelance pricing strategies is one of the most difficult aspects of being a freelance writer.
-Do you need a rate card, an hourly rate, a project fee, a blog fee or an article fee?
+Do you need a rate card?
+What are the pros and cons of hourly rates versus project fees?

-Quoting, like many aspects of freelance writing, is a mindset – and, it’s not about charging as much as humanly possible.
+Quoting, like many aspects of freelance writing like your freelance erms, is a mindset – and, it’s not about charging as much as humanly possible.

 Of course, as a professional health and medical writer, you deserve to get paid an industry-standard rate for your work.